-The story of the Motto
+The Origin of Our Motto

 Three legendary words there will never be forgotten in the town of Grimbergen: Ardet Nec Consumitur.
+It is the motto of the Abbey and hold the meaning "Burned, but not destroyed".

 A true reminder to the dramatic history of the Grimbergen Abbey.
 A history that origins back to the Middle Ages when Norbert van Xanten took the name of Norbertus and founded the Premonstratensian Order.

-Almost 900 years of Grimbergen history
+890 years of Grimbergen history

 In 1128, the lords of Grimbergen asked him to build an abbey and he granted them their wish.

 In 1142, the lords of Grimbergen revolted against the Duke of Brabant.
 This was the beginning of the War of Grimbergen.
+The abbey was for the first time burned to the ground and completely ruined.

+The ambitious Fathers rebuilt it stone by stone.
 After its first reconstruction, the abbey flourished like the fields of hops surrounding the town.

 The wars of religion

 But in 1566, during the wars of religion, it was destroyed for the second time.
 The Fathers were forced to abandon their abbey.
+They fled to Brussels where they sought shelter, until peace once again was restored in Grimbergen.

 In 1629 the Fathers put the last hand to their new abbey and one can only imagine how the celebration went on, when the Master Brewer returned to town.

-From that moment on, they adopted the phoenix as a symbol of rebirth in their coat of arms,
+From that moment on, they adopted the phoenix as a symbol of rebirth in their coat of arms, alongside the our slogan and motto:

 ARDET NEC CONSUMITUR.